WWE in the United Kingdom: History

-Pay-per-views

-Over the years, World Wrestling Federation/Entertainment has run several broadcast events based in the UK.
-In 1989, the WWF held their First WWF UK event, which aired exclusively in the UK.
-From 1991 to 1993 similar UK exclusive broadcasts known as UK Rampage.
-In 1991 the WWF filmed the supercard event Battle Royal at the Albert Hall, in London.

-SummerSlam 1992 was the first WWE pay-per-view broadcast from the UK on August 29 (aired August 31).
-In 1997 they returned to the UK with WWF One Night Only.
-In 1998 the WWF returned to the UK for WWF Mayhem in Manchester and WWF Capital Carnage, which aired exclusively in the UK.
-The following year they returned with No Mercy.
-From 1999 to 2002 they ran a fall pay-per-view from the UK known as WWE Rebellion.
-In addition from 2000 to 2003 they ran a spring pay-per-view from the UK known as WWE Insurrextion.
+Pay-per-view events

 Mayhem in Manchester

 Mayhem in Manchester was a professional wrestling event exclusively for United Kingdom (UK), produced by the World Wrestling Federation (WWF) that took place on 4 April 1998 at the Nynex Arena in Manchester, England.
 The event was released later in an edited form on VHS in North America and in the UK.
 With the exception of the "Old School" editions of WWE Raw on November 15, 2010, March 4, 2013, and January 6, 2014, along with the Raw 25 Years on January 25, 2018, and the Throwback SmackDown edition on May 7, 2021, this was the last ever WWF event to feature the WWF New Generation logo with the posts, ring skirt, floor mats and steps as light blue with the ropes colored red, white and blue.

 Production

 Background

-The event was originally scheduled to be a UK exclusive pay-per-view, as a follow up to the success of One Night Only.
+The event was originally scheduled to be a UK exclusive pay-per-view, as a follow-up to the success of One Night Only.
 As the event drew closer, the WWF cancelled plans to broadcast the event, due to a profit sharing disagreement with the venue.
 In addition Davey Boy Smith and Shawn Michaels, who the WWF has planned to center the event around, were no longer with the company by the time of the event.
 The event would later be released on video rather than broadcasting live.